MaddyHite/MaddyHite.github.io/README.md

  Here is a timeline of the Pittsburgh Steelers.
 They are one of the earliest teams founded and have remained a domiant force in the NFL for the past 50 years.
 Throughout their history, they have merged with other teams, created a new name, a new logo and have moved to three different stadiums.
 The Steelers hold the record of the most Super Bowls ever won by a team and are considered to have the most amount of fans of a team across the country.
 My sources are from NFL.com and Wikipedia

-# Increase in tuition at higher education schools in Pennsylvania
+# Increase in Tuition at Higher Education Schools in Pennsylvania

 ![Increase in tuition at higher education schools in Pennsylvania](https://github.com/MaddyHite/MaddyHite.github.io/blob/master/tuitionchartbuilder.png?raw=true)